-So today started like any other day.
+Today started like any other day.
 Woke up, checked my emails, had some coffee and a blueberry scone, took a shower, listened to Lady Gaga and a little Mike & Mike on the ride into work.
-You know – typical morning routine in the life of Matt “Chevy”.
+You know – typical morning routine.

-Yes, today, Thursday, January 28th, 2010, Matt Cheuvront has rejoined the ranks of the unemployed.
+Yes, today, Thursday, January 28th, 2010, Matt Cheuvront has joined the ranks of the unemployed.

-You may not know it’s coming: I had no idea this was going to happen – not at all, but I’ve also learned in my short time out in the career world, that you have to be prepared for anything.
-You have to be prepared to be expandable, because as secure as things may seem, they never TRULY are.
+#1 – You may not know it’s coming: I had no idea this was going to happen – not at all, but I’ve also learned in my short time out in the career world, that you have to be prepared for anything.
+You have to be prepared to be expendable.
+As secure as things may seem, they never TRULY are.
 Things change, priorities shift, and sometimes, you get caught in the crossfire.

 #2 – It’s ok to be upset: I’m upset – I’m sitting here, writing this, two hours after being fired.
 The blogger and writer within said that this is something I needed to write about.
 To vent, for closure, for support, for some sense of guidance.
 During times like these, suppressing your emotions isn’t the answer.
 Get them out.
 Talk to someone, anyone who will listen.
 Be ok with being upset.

 #3 –You’re going to be ok.
 Right about now, if you’re facing a similar situation and reading this, the last thing you want to hear is “it’ll all be alright.”
 It will be.
 I know I’ll pick myself up from this and end up somewhere better.
 It sucks to be here right now but when one door closes, another always opens.